The Ultimate Guide For Medicare Supplement Insurance 2026

 Consider High-Deductible Options

 High-deductible Plan G offers significantly lower monthly premiums in exchange for a $2,950 annual deductible in 2026.
 For healthy individuals with minimal healthcare needs, this option can provide substantial savings.
-If you rarely visit the doctor and don't have ongoing medical treatments, the premium savings often exceed the deductible amount.
+If you rarely visit the doctor, the premium savings often exceed the deductible amount.

 Manage IRMAA Surcharges

 While IRMAA (Income-Related Monthly Adjustment Amount) affects Medicare Part B and Part D premiums rather than Medigap itself, managing these surcharges reduces your overall Medicare costs.
-High-income earners pay additional Part B premiums ranging from $81.20 to $689.90 monthly based on income thresholds starting at $109,000 for individuals.
+In 2026, the threshold is $109,000 for a single individual, and $218,000 for a married couple, and high-income earners pay additional Part B premiums ranging from $81.20 up to $487.00 monthly on top of the standard $202.90 premium.

 Annual Policy Review and Shopping